szczyglis-dev/py-gpt/docs/source/plugins.rst

 **Executing Code**

-From version ``2.4.13`` with built-in ``IPython``.

 The plugin operates similarly to the ``Code Interpreter`` feature in ``ChatGPT``, with the key difference that it works locally on the user's system.
 It allows for the execution of any Python code on the computer that the model may generate.
 When combined with the ``Files I/O`` plugin, it facilitates running code from files saved in the active ``data`` directory.
 For conversations in a project with a custom workdir, that project directory becomes the runtime data root; otherwise the shared ``<profile workdir>/data`` directory is used.
 You can also prepare your own code files and enable the model to use them or add your own plugin for this purpose.
 You can execute commands and code on the host machine or in a Docker container.

-**IPython:** Starting from version ``2.4.13``, it is highly recommended to adopt the new option: ``IPython``, which offers significant improvements over previous workflows.
+**IPython:** IPython is the recommended execution mode and offers significant improvements over the legacy Python workflow.
 IPython provides a robust environment for executing code within a kernel, allowing you to maintain the state of your session by preserving the results of previous commands.
 This feature is particularly useful for iterative development and data analysis, as it enables you to build upon prior computations without starting from scratch.
 Moreover, IPython supports the use of magic commands, such as ``!pip install <package_name>``, which facilitate the installation of new packages directly within the session.
 This capability streamlines the process of managing dependencies and enhances the flexibility of your development environment.
 Overall, IPython offers a more efficient and user-friendly experience for executing and managing code.

 To use IPython in sandbox mode, Docker must be installed on your system.
 When the sandbox is started, the active conversation's runtime ``data`` workdir is mounted as ``/data``.
 Switching to a project with a custom data workdir changes this mapping at runtime; the base profile workdir itself is not remapped.